 If you do get your Federal Student Loan discharged in bankruptcy court, all collection attempts stop immediately and there will be no further payments required.
 If you have lost eligibility for further Federal Student Aid in the process, you will now regain it.
 This is important if you can eventually return to school or want to help your children attend college at some point in the future.

 Will a Student Discharge Impact my Credits?

-If you get your loans discharged, then you cannot count any of the credits that you got, whereas with loan forgiveness program such as ours, you can get a portion, if not all of your loans forgiven and keep your credits that you’ve worked long and hard for.
+If you get your loans discharged, then you cannot count any of the credits that you got, whereas, with a loan forgiveness program such as ours, you can get a portion, if not all of your loans forgiven and keep the credits that you’ve worked long and hard for.